-- 4.6 The Executive Management Team will establish and maintain a culturally safe environment in which the diverse and unique identities and experiences of Aboriginal children and young people are respected and valued. - An aboriginal child's ability to express their culture and enjoy their cultural rights is encouraged and actively supported. - Strategies are embedded within the organisation which equip all members to acknowledge and appreciate the strengths of Aboriginal culture and understand its importance to the wellbeing and safety of Aboriginal children and young people. - Measures are adopted by the organisation to ensure racism within the College is identified, confronted and not tolerated.
+- 4.6 The Senior Management Team have responsibility for establishing and maintaining a culturally safe environment in which the diverse and unique identities and experiences of Aboriginal children and young people are respected and valued. - An aboriginal child's ability to express their culture and enjoy their cultural rights is encouraged and actively supported. - Strategies are embedded within the organisation which equip all members to acknowledge and appreciate the strengths of Aboriginal culture and understand its importance to the wellbeing and safety of Aboriginal children and young people. - Measures are adopted by the organisation to ensure racism within the College is identified, confronted and not tolerated.
 Any instances of racism are addressed with appropriate consequences. - The organisation actively supports and facilitates participation and inclusion within it by Aboriginal children, young people and their families. - All of the College's policies, procedures, systems and processes together create a culturally safe and inclusive environment to meet the needs of Aboriginal children, young people and their families.